Thrifty Gardening: How to Divide Succulents

 Love succulents?
 Me too! check out the Essential Guide to Succulents here:

-Now you have plenty of succulents to can make some of the projects out there like this beautiful succulent wreath…
+Now you have plenty of succulents, so you can make some of the many amazing succulent projects out there like this beautiful succulent wreath…

 …or these vintage silver succulent planters.